Mohammed Said Hersi Morgan: Somali Civil War

-Before the fall of the government and the subsequent 1991 civil war, Morgan was recognized as a state-sponsored war criminal.
-Morgan was one of the main government officials who spearheaded the state sponsored genocide in Somaliland against the Isaaq clan.
-This information has been thoroughly documented by Human Rights Watch.
-Morgan has yet to be tried by the international courts for his crimes against humanity.
+Before the fall of the government and the subsequent civil war, Morgan was recognized as a state-sponsored war criminal.
+Morgan was one of the main government officials who spearheaded the state-sponsored genocide in Somaliland against the Isaaq clan.
+This information was thoroughly documented by Human Rights Watch.
+Morgan was never tried by the international courts for his crimes against humanity.

 In January 1986, Morgan, who was Barre's bodyguard before he married his daughter reportedly told Isaaq nomads at a waterhole "if you Isaaqs resist, we will destroy your towns, and you will inherit only ashes".

 Morgan (later to be known as the Butcher of Hargeisa) was also responsible for the policy letter written to his father-in-law during his time as the military governor of the north.
 In this letter which came to be known as 'The Letter of Death', he "proposed the foundations for a scorched-earth policy to get rid of 'anti-Somali germs'".

 The policy letter (also known as the Morgan Report) was officially a top secret report to the president on "implemented and recommended measures" for a "final solution" to Somalia's "Isaaq problem".
 Morgan indicated that the Isaaq people must be "subjected to a campaign of obliteration" in order to prevent them from "rais[ing] their heads again".
 He continued: "Today, we possess the right remedy for the virus in the [body of the] Somali State."
 Some of the "remedies" he discussed included: "Balancing the well-to-do to eliminate the concentration of wealth [in the hands of Isaaq]."
 In addition, he called for "the reconstruction of the Local Council [in Isaaq settlements] in such a way as to balance its present membership which is exclusively from a particular people [the Isaaq]; as well as the dilution of the school population with an infusion of [Ogaden] children from the Refugee Camps in the vicinity of Hargeisa".

 More extreme recommendations included: "Rendering uninhabitable the territory between the army and the enemy, which can be done by destroying the water tanks and the villages lying across the territory used by them for infiltration"; and "removing from the membership of the armed forces and civil service all those who are open to suspicion of aiding the enemy – especially those holding sensitive posts".

-William Clarke writes that Morgan was appointed as Somali National Army commander-in-chief on 25 November 1990.
+William Clarke writes that Morgan was appointed Somali National Army commander-in-chief on 25 November 1990.